When your mudroom emphasizes “mud” instead of “room,” it’s time to carve out some time to clean and organize.

 According to Pettit, “organization is a state of being and not something that you get.”
 She recommends setting aside time each week to declutter and maintain an organized mudroom.

 Now that your entryway is taken care of, tackle clutter in the rest of your home!
-Check out our articles on organizing the kitchen, bathroom, basement, garage, closet and attic for more expert advice.
+Read our simple home organization rules or click the banner below for a day-by-day guide to get your home clutter-free.